tainacan/tainacan/docs/filters.md

     'instruction_click_to_see_or_search' => __('Click to see options or type to search...', 'tainacan'), 'instruction_select_one_or_more_collections' => __('Select one or more collections', 'tainacan'),
-    'instruction_thumbnail_alt' => __('Type here a descriptive text for the image thumbnail...', 'tainacan'), 'instruction_click_to_see_%s_child_terms' => __('Click to see %s child terms', 'tainacan'), 'instruction_click_to_see_%s_child_term' => __('Click to see %s child term', 'tainacan'), 'instruction_click_to_load_filter' => __('Click to load the filter', 'tainacan'),
-    'instruction_collection_description' => __('Enter the collection description here...', 'tainacan'),
+    'instruction_thumbnail_alt' => __('Type here a descriptive text for the image thumbnail...', 'tainacan'), /* translators: %s is the number of child terms */ 'instruction_click_to_see_%s_child_terms' => __('Click to see %s child terms', 'tainacan'), /* translators: %s is the number of child term */ 'instruction_click_to_see_%s_child_term' => __('Click to see %s child term', 'tainacan'), 'instruction_click_to_load_filter' => __('Click to load the filter', 'tainacan'), 'instruction_collection_description' => __('Enter the collection description here...', 'tainacan'),